Teachings/sts/readme.md

 ## Extending the System

-- **Add new processors** by creating a subclass of `BaseKafkaProcessor`, hooking into new or existing topics.
+- **Add new processors** by creating a subclass of `BaseAvroProcessor`, hooking into new or existing topics.
 - **Add new LLM agents** for specialized tasks (similar to `RealtimeAgent` or `SessionManagementAgent`).
 - **Modify DB** via migrations or `initialize_database` for additional columns/tables.
 - **Adjust** session logic or timeouts in `SessionProcessor` to suit your needs.

-This modular design ensures you can **scale** or **change** parts of the pipeline without breaking the rest—Kafka topics and the DB serve as the decoupling layer.

----
+Review the readme.md file in the intent_analysis subfolder for detailed architecture of this application.